 My Long Term Collaborators

-I am part of an international collaboration that started in the mid 90ies, the: N-Body Shop..
+I am part of an international collaboration, the: N-Body Shop..

 2012 ADS Paper of the Year: Solving the Cusp-Core Problem in Dwarf Galaxies (JAN 2013).

 In this paper we show how SN generated outflows flatten the DM profile at the center of dwarf galaxies MNRAS 2012,422 123 Link.…